You may like to consider asking some of the following questions:

 You can find out more about all the values which make Blue Ventures special by clicking on the links or scrolling down the page.

-We’re committed to increasing local capacity for conservation.
+We’re also committed to increasing local capacity for conservation.
 Each year we award several scholarships for Velondriake community members and university students from the Western Indian Ocean region to undertake a six-week training course in marine science and conservation research alongside our international expedition volunteers.

 All of our volunteers complete an intensive two-week science training programme run by our field scientists at the beginning of each expedition, to ensure that their knowledge is sufficient to carry out underwater surveys with our marine biologists coordinating the research.